 Any user of the Migration App.

-Q: What does it mean that Migration App is in Beta?
+Q: What does it mean that Migration App is in Limited Availability?

 A: While it has already proven effective at migrating thousands of TB of data for dozens of customers, Migration App is not yet Generally Available (GA).
-The Beta Program allows us to enable Migration App for a subset of Egnyte Professional Services customers and other more technical customers willing to use the product without full Technical Support or standard SLAs.
-Support is provided by Product Management and Engineering on a best-effort basis.
+The Limited Availability Program allows us to enable Migration App for a subset of Egnyte Professional Services customers and other more technical customers who wish to use the product while we address scalability of the product.

 Q: How do I get to the Migration App once it has been enabled for my domain?